AlekOmOm/polymarket_price_api/README.md

 # Polymarket Price API

-get price (probability) of a event
+get price (probability) of an event

 - request: with market url
 - response: price